-Until October 31, 2019, the BMO Air Miles World Elite MasterCard offers a welcome bonus of 3,000 Air Miles in total, distributed as follows:
+Currently, the BMO Air Miles World Elite Mastercard offers a welcome bonus of 2,000 Air Miles upon spending $3,000 in the first three months.

 The annual fee, normally $120, is waived for the first year.

-I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $450 in my books.
-This is the best Air Miles signup bonus on any co-branded credit card out there, so it’s definitely worth applying for this card to boost your balances if you’re an Air Miles collector.
+I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $300 in my books.
+This is among the best Air Miles signup bonuses on any co-branded credit cards out there, so it’s definitely worth applying for this card to boost your balances if you’re an Air Miles collector.

 Supplementary cards on the BMO Air Miles World Elite can be added for a fee of $50 per card.

-The BMO Air Miles World Elite Mastercard allows you to earn 1 Air Mile per $10 spent on any purchases on the card.
+The BMO Air Miles World Elite Mastercard allows you to earn 1 Air Mile per $12 spent on any purchases on the card.
 You’ll also get 3x the Air Miles for every $12 spent at participating Air Miles Reward Partners, such as Sobeys and their brands.

-While not the most valuable rewards to earn on a day-to-day basis, if you’re looking to top-up your Air Miles balance to redeem them for something (such as Disney World tickets), it can make sense to put some of your spending on this card in order to earn the incremental Air Miles needed for your redemption.
+While not the most valuable rewards to earn on a day-to-day basis, if you’re looking to top-up your Air Miles balance to redeem them for something, it can make sense to put some of your spending on this card.

 Another good occasion to use the card would be during an Air Miles promotion like Shop the Block or Air Miles Mega Miles, when you might get bonus Air Miles simply for using your co-branded credit card to make purchases.